joe7575/termlib/README.md

 **A Library for Minetest text terminals**

-This mod comes with a example terminal to be used with TechAge, TechPack, or Beduino Controllers.
+This mod comes with a example terminal to be used with TechAge, TechPack, and Beduino Controllers.

 ![screenshot_1](./screenshot_1.png)